Steven0351/SwiftyRequest/README.md

 # SwiftyRequest

-### A set of HTTP related helpers that I like to use when building out network communication managers.
+### These are some HTTP related helpers that I like to use when building out network communication managers.
 This is not meant to be a complete solution for all networking needs: it just adds some additional goodies on top of existing Foundation types, plus support for very minimal Futures ( which was wholesale taken from a John Sundell blog post).

 #### Note: I'm not supporting anything outside of my own use.
 As such, you will notice things like the TransportProtocol enum:
 ```swift